MylesFTOP/MylesFTOP/README.md

 Some of my recent projects:
 * **TicketSystem** - a test project simulating parts and task management for field engineers.
 Written using .NET Core 3.1.
 * **PlayersToolkitFor13thAge** - a project to develop a character sheet manager and general players' toolkit for the tabletop RPG _13th Age_.
-Written using .NET Framework 4.7.2, initially using WinForms for a desktop implementation.
+Written using .NET Framework 4.7.2, initially using WinForms for a desktop implementation, with [Tim Corey's C# course](https://youtu.be/wfWxdh-_k_4) as a framework for the initial design of the desktop application.
 * **LuhnCheck** - a small programme to check input strings using the Luhn algorithm.
 Written using .NET Framework 4.7.2, looking to port it to .NET Core 3.1.

 ### Repo statuses